1871fotc/fotc/docs/about/index.md

 - **updating our website** to include [even more content](https://github.com/1871fotc/fotc/projects/1?fullscreen=true), including updating the directions and maps for our [self‑guided walks](../walks/index.md).
 - **encouraging the community to volunteer** through simple one-off tasks shown on this site like the one below.

-!!! question "Volunteer - help us update cemetery maps"
+!!! question "Volunteer - help us update the cemetery maps"

     To update our maps we need:

-    - access and a licence to the location data for the cemetery (cemetery boundary, internal and surrounding roads, portions, sections and graves, building outlines, monuments, waterways).
-Ideally this would be released as Open Data.
+    - access and a licence to the cemetery location data and [grave data](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/grave-location-search).
-    - access and a licence to the [grave data](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/grave-location-search).
-Ideally this would be released as Open Data.
     - someone skilled in making maps. **Can you help?**